-How to write a book (for beginning writers who don’t even know what they want to write about)
+How to write a book: Even if you don’t know what to write about

 I never thought I’d write one book, let alone two.
 I’m not one of those authors who spent his entire childhood loving to write.
 I became a writer by accident.
 If you’re wondering how to write a book, the following is what I would suggest.

 I’m writing from the perspective of a non-fiction author, but much of what I’ll write could be applied to fiction as well.
 This is not exactly how I did it, but this is how I would do it if I were starting over from scratch.
 It would have saved me years of struggle in my ten years as an independent creator.

 This entire post is available on Kindle and paperback.
 It’s called How to Write a Book.
 This was originally just going to be a blog post, but it turns out a long blog post makes a very short book.
 It’s a fun little publishing experiment, so if you’re so inclined, buy a copy and be a part of it.
 Or, get the Audible version free if you’re a new customer.
 You’ll also get a free sample chapter of my latest full-length book, The Heart to Start,

 Want to 4x your creative output?
 Click here for my free toolkit »

 Here are shortcut links to the various sections in this very long post:

 - Shedding false beliefs about how to write a book

 - Step 1: Start with a tiny writing habit

 - Step 2: Learn about books before you write a book